 entering the harbour at Casablanca early in the morning of Friday 13

 November with her deck crowded with survivors.
-The painting by Lt
+The painting of HMS Hecla

-the back of an old chart.
+the back of an old chart with a throat brush and iodene from the sick bay.
 The finished painting is in the Imperial War

 Museum, London, but is not on public display.